CSLukeW/StockerMake/README.md

 Built in python 3.6.9

-Will use data from Alpha Vantage API to inform model.
+Will use data from Alpha Vantage API as data source.
-Model powered by tensorflow.
+Models powered by tf.keras